simonmichael/hledger_site/src/doc.md

 ## hledger by example

-A new, growing book of examples introducing hledger one step at a time.
+A growing book introducing hledger one step at a time.

 <!-- keep synced: hledger-by-example.md, SUMMARY.md, doc.md -->
 - **[hledger by example](hledger-by-example.md)**